ska-sa/katdal/doc/mvf_v4.rst

 Chunks are named :samp:`{type}/{AAAAA}_{BBBBB}_{CCCCC}.npy` where *type* is one of ``correlator_data`` (visibilities), ``flags``, ``weights``;
-and *AAAAA*, *BBBBB* and *CCCCC* are the (zero-based) indices of the first element in the chunk along each axis.
+and *AAAAA*, *BBBBB* and *CCCCC* are the (zero-based) indices of the first element in the chunk along each axis, padded to a minimum of five digits.
 Additionally, there are chunks named :samp:`weights_channel/{AAAAA}_{BBBBB}.npy`, explained below.

-Note that the chunking scheme typically differs between visibilities, flags and weights, so files with the same base name do not necessarily refer to the same point in time or frequency.
+Note that the chunking scheme typically differs between visibilities, flags and weights, so files with the same base name start at the same point but do not necessarily have the same extent.

 All the data for one stream is located in a single chunk store.
 If it is in the MeerKAT archive, the URL to the base of this chunk store